Swix-iE/LeetCode/README.md

-# LeetCode
+# About this repo

-LeetCode solutions
-My name is Mihir, this repo will be used to upload all the leetcode solutions I have submitted on leetcode.
+My name is Mihir, this repo will be used to upload all the leetcode solutions I have submitted.